actions/actions-runner-controller/README.md

 **Benefits of this metric**
 1. Supports named repositories server side the same as the `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric [#313](https://github.com/summerwind/actions-runner-controller/pull/313)
-2. Supports GitHub organisation wide scaling without maintaining an explicit list of repositories, this is especially useful for those that are working at a larger scale. [#223](https://github.com/summerwind/actions-runner-controller/pull/223)
+2. Supports GitHub organization wide scaling without maintaining an explicit list of repositories, this is especially useful for those that are working at a larger scale. [#223](https://github.com/summerwind/actions-runner-controller/pull/223)
 3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels)
 4. Supports scaling desired runner count on both a percentage increase / decrease basis as well as on a fixed increase / decrease count basis [#223](https://github.com/summerwind/actions-runner-controller/pull/223) [#315](https://github.com/summerwind/actions-runner-controller/pull/315)